ipsyume/basic-ray-tracer/README.md

 # Basic Ray Tracer in Python

-This project implements a minimal ray tracer from scratch in Python to render simple 3D scenes using geometric ray-object intersections and lighting calculations.
-The goal is to demonstrate the fundamentals of computer graphics by converting mathematical concepts into a rendered image.
+This project implements a ray tracer from scratch in Python to render 3D scenes using analytical ray–object intersections and physically inspired lighting models.
+The primary goal is to translate core computer graphics theory—such as geometry, illumination, and reflection—into a functioning rendering pipeline.
 ---

 ## Overview
-Ray tracing is a rendering technique that simulates the physical behavior of light by tracing rays from a virtual camera into a scene.
-Each ray interacts with objects to determine color based on geometry, surface properties, and lighting.
+Ray tracing is a rendering technique that simulates the behavior of light by tracing rays from a virtual camera into a scene and evaluating their interactions with objects.
+Each ray contributes to the final pixel color based on surface geometry, material properties, lighting conditions, and recursive reflection.

-This implementation renders:
+This implementation renders scenes composed of:

-- Spheres
+Spherical objects

-- A ground plane
+A ground plane

-- Basic lighting and shading
-- Shadows and specular highlights
+Point light sources

+Recursive reflections and shadows

 ---

 ## Features
-- Ray–sphere intersection
+- Ray–sphere and ray–plane intersection

-- Ray–plane intersection
-- Surface normals and reflection vectors
+- Surface normal computation and reflection vectors

-- Ambient, diffuse, and specular lighting (Blinn-Phong model)
+- Ambient, diffuse, and specular shading using the Blinn–Phong model

 - Hard shadows using shadow rays

+- Recursive reflection for reflective surfaces

+- Supersampling-based anti-aliasing

 - Image generation using Python and Pillow

 ---

 ## Scene Description
-The rendered scene consists of:
-- Multiple colored spheres with different material properties
+- Multiple colored spheres with varying material properties

-- A ground plane
+- A ground plane with optional checkerboard patterning

-- A single point light source
+- Multiple point light sources

-- A fixed camera viewing the scene
+- A fixed pinhole camera model

 ---